-PLEASE NOTE: Scheduling with speakers, and confirmation of some final sessions, are in the works!
+PLEASE NOTE: Scheduling with speakers, and confirmation of a few last final sessions are in the works!
 Precise dates and times will be based on presenter availability and are still being determined.

-At this time, programming may be subject to change.
-This is a preliminary program, with currently confirmed speakers and session titles.
+Please note, programming may be subject to change.
 Keep your eye out for more additions and details coming soon.

 —————